johnspray74/ReactiveCalculator/README.md

 * Programming Paradigms
 * Library

-Inside the Application folder is a Hello world application, which is the starting point for writing the calculators, and development versions of the calculator.
+Inside the Application folder is a Hello world application, which is the starting point for writing the calculators, togther with seveal development versions of the calculator.
-Inside the Domain Abstractions folder are a few pre-written reuseable abstractions for the Application and Requirements Abstractions layers to use.
+Inside the Domain Abstractions folder are a few pre-written reuseable abstractions for the Application to instantiate and wire togther to make a calculator.
-Inside the ProgrammingParadigms folder are some interfaces that allow instances of abstractions to be wired together in different ways and execute at run-time.
+Inside the ProgrammingParadigms folder are some interfaces that allow the instances of abstractions to be wired together and execute at run-time.
-Inside the Library folder is the WireTo extension method that the Applications and Requirements abstractions layers use to wire up those instances.
+Inside the Library folder is the WireTo extension method that the Application uses to wire up those instances.

-## Getting started
+Reading an ALA application starts with reading the code in the Application folder (in the form of diagrams) while knowing the abstractions it is using (from the Domain Abstractions layer).
+Hopefully, what those abstractions are is sufficiently well documented just inside their source files.

+## Executing the code

 1. If you don't already have Visual Studio, install Visual Studio Community 2019 from https://visualstudio.microsoft.com/vs for C# development on a Windows PC.
     1. Once the installer loads select the ".NET desktop development" from the options and then click Install